-- Never leave motors of any kind switched on and unsupervised when children are around.
-Turn off and lock a car or vehicle; take the key out of the ignition; and always know where your children are around cars. - Don't let your children use the driveway as a play area; create safe play spaces for your children by fencing off the driveway from play areas. - Make access to the driveway from the house difficult for young children, by using security doors, fencing or gates. - Always supervise your children and do not let them play around cars.
-When near cars, hold their hand or hold them close to keep them safe.
+- Never leave motors of any kind switched on.
+Turn off and lock a car or vehicle; take the key out of the ignition; and always know where your children are around cars. - Don't let your children use the driveway as a play area; create safe play areas for your children by fencing off the driveway from play areas. - Make access to the driveway from the house difficult for young children, by using security doors, fencing or gates. - Hold your child's hand or hold them close to keep them safe.
+Always supervise your children and do not let them play around cars.